What is Saichō?

 The bodhisattva precepts and the institutional break

-Saichō's most consequential institutional move was the campaign — pursued in the last years of his life and granted by imperial decree only after his death — to establish an independent bodhisattva-precepts ordination platform at Enryaku-ji.
-The Nara orders had retained the older Indian prātimokṣa monastic code, requiring ordination by a quorum of ten fully-ordained monks under rules transmitted through China from the early Indian vinaya.
-Saichō argued that for *Mahāyāna* practitioners the bodhisattva precepts of the Brahmā Net Sūtra were sufficient and structurally more appropriate.
-The Nara establishment opposed him; the matter was not resolved during his lifetime.
-He died on Mount Hiei in 822 at the age of fifty-five, and the imperial permission to operate the independent ordination platform was granted the following year.
-The decision broke the Nara monopoly on Japanese monastic legitimacy and made Mount Hiei the institutional alternative to which subsequent reformers would each in turn come for their initial training.
+Saichō's most consequential move was a campaign to establish an independent ordination platform at Enryaku-ji, based on bodhisattva precepts rather than the traditional Indian prātimokṣa monastic code.
+The Nara orders required ordination by a quorum of ten fully ordained monks under the older Indian vinaya.
+Saichō argued that for *Mahāyāna* practitioners the bodhisattva precepts of the Brahmā Net Sūtra were more appropriate.
+The Nara establishment opposed him.
+He died on Mount Hiei in 822 at fifty-five, and imperial permission to operate the independent platform was granted the following year.
+This broke the Nara orders' monopoly on monastic legitimacy and made Mount Hiei the institutional alternative from which subsequent reformers each drew their initial training.

-What downstream of him became
+What grew downstream

 Why the entry has no items linked